 Yoga comes from the word Yuj in Sanskrit, which means to join, to unite or to yoke, and the yoga scriptures refer to the practice of yoga leading to the union of individual consciousness with the Universal Consciousness.

-This applies to every single area of our lives, and living in a state of health and harmony are our top priorities.
-So, if you’ve joined a class to get better at touching your toes, that an excellent place to start, but it’s just the tip of the iceberg!
+This applies to every area of our lives, and living in a healthy and harmonious state is our top priority.
+So, if you’ve joined a class to get better at touching your toes, that is an excellent place to start, but it’s just the tip of the iceberg!

 If we circle back to the literal meaning of the word yoga, meaning “union,” it can be interpreted on four different levels: